 1 pair of comfy walking shoes

-Ah yes, shoooees.
-So I am personally one of those people that hates runners.
-I never wear runners unless I’m actually running, so my go-to walking shoes during the summer is a pair of really comfortable sandals.
 Honestly, I could walk all day in my sandals.
 The key is to find something that could transition from day to night and also goes well with all your outfits.
 For you this might mean a pair of white sneakers, but for me it’s sandals.
-This is the pair I love most!
+This is similar to my go-to pair – as a girl with wide feet, I find Clarks ultra comfortable.

 1 pair of flip flops